 I became involved in renewable energy because the energy folks I worked with understood how to get renewable energy from the sun and stored into batteries, but they did not understand the environment money chain and I had limited knowledge of the Army’s current renewable energy.
 So I brought my knowledge to bear and we started working on how to get renewable electricity to the Army’s bases across the United States.

-The publications listed below list out how the Army will match its requirements for renewable energy to how it will obtain renewable energy.
+The publications listed below list out how the Army will match its requirements for renewable energy with how it will obtain renewable energy.
 It is the responsibility of the user to contact the Army for further directions.